Ez-Kits/hot-keys/docs/react/components/hotkeys-manager.md

 description: HotKeysManager is a React component that manages keyboard shortcuts (hot keys) and it's scopes in your application.
 It provides a context for managing different scopes of shortcuts.
 ---

+# HotKeysManager

+`HotKeysManager` is a React component that manages hot keys and it's scopes in your application.
+It provides a context for managing different scopes of hot keys.

 ## Usage

 ```tsx